Loughborough Students' Union: LSUTV

 LSUTV has been extremely successful on a national level at the NaSTA Awards.
-In recent years, Ore Oduba has collected Best On-Screen Male, Loughborough Gold has scooped Best Sport and Best Title Sequence and LSUTV's coverage of the Real Varsity in 2008 picked up Best Live.
+Ore Oduba has collected Best On-Screen Male, Loughborough Gold has scooped Best Sport and Best Title Sequence and LSUTV's coverage of the Real Varsity in 2008 picked up Best Live.
 In the 2010s, LSUTV was one of the most successful NaSTA stations, picking up 21 awards and over 15 commendations.
 In 2011, LSUTV was the host station, and Loughborough Gold scooped Best Sport Programme for a second year, and their coverage of the Dan James Memorial Match won Best Live Programme.
 LSUTV hosted the NaSTA Awards once again in 2014 and won four awards, with alumna Radzi Chinyanganya hosting, and in 2015 and 2016 picked up two more awards.
 NaSTA 2017 saw LSUTV pick up three more (all for their sports coverage), and in 2018 came a win for Goodbye Carolyn in the Best Writing category.
 At the 2019 edition, LSUTV won Best Animation and Best Live Programme, for their coverage of the Fight Night kickboxing competition held between Lougborough and Edinburgh universities, and in 2020 the station brought home six awards, including Best Documentary, Best Sport and Highly Commended Best Broadcaster.
+LSUTV will again host the NaSTA Awards in 2026.

+In August 2025, LSUTV broadcast 38 matches in 10 days for the International Federation of Cerebral Palsy Football (IFCPF)'s 2025 Men's Euros and Women's Intercontinental Cup, a first for the station.